Woman harassed by newspaper shooting suspect was "tormented"

 The attorney representing Ramos did not respond to a request for comment from NBC News.

 Ramos initially pleaded guilty in July 2011 to criminal harassment in Anne Arundel County.
-A 90-day jail sentence was suspended, and Ramos was placed on 18 months of supervised probation.
+Ramos' 90-day jail sentence was suspended, and he was placed on 18 months of supervised probation.

 Breaking News Emails

-But as the legal proceedings dragged on between him and the Capital Gazette, Lori said she ended up moving out of fear that he could still come after her.
+But while the legal proceedings dragged on between him and the Capital Gazette, Lori said she ended up moving out of fear that he might find her in the Annapolis area.

 "I was afraid he could show up at any point, any place ... and kill me," she added.